-- 27 September - 8 October: country visit mission to Moldova, online.
-The country visit consisted of interviews with all relevant stakeholders, i.e. institutions, academia, business, NGOs...
-It was concluded by the preparation of a draft report with a first outline of the recommendations.
+- 27 September - 8 October 2021: country visits to Moldova.
+The PSF expert panel had conversations and interviews with all relevant stakeholders, i.e. institutions, academia, business, intermediary organisations, etc. Those consultations fed the preparation of the draft report and a first outline of the recommendations.

 Peer Review Denmark: How can an innovation leader up its game?